photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Essek will do a comprehend languages later

+Find a redcap with a mec suit in a weird little hole

 Kelda grabs mec suit and is loving it, having a hard time running a very unstable piece of equipment